Dwight Peck's personal Web site

 19 January 2003: Former Dean Pirri and Former Hod-Carrier Peck set out for Mont Tendre as the weather begins to cut up rough.

-As the sky lowers, Dr Pirri asks "Dare we?" and replies "Of course."
+As the sky lowers, Dr Pirri asks "Dare we?" and replies "Yes."

-Dean Pirri passes Chalet des Combes (left) and the ski hut of Cunay, watching the sky for any signs of blueness.
+The ski club hut of Grand Cunay, as we're watching the sky for any signs of blueness.

-Never content to follow the tourist routes, two former college deans wander almost aimlessly through the karst hole country between the Cabane of Cunay and Mont Tendre, glancing at their watches more and more frequently as the afternoon wanes and the winds rise a bit more.
+Never content to follow the tourist routes, the hikers wander almost aimlessly through the karst hole country between the Cabane of Cunay and Mont Tendre, as the afternoon wanes and the winds rise a bit more.

 Out of the forest and finally onto the mountain, Dr Pirri dashes upward, trying to encourage his hiking companion, but in vain.

-Dr Pirri, along the summit ridge near Mont Tendre, questions the relevance of the United Nations to the modern pre-emptive post-9/11 world.
+Dr Pirri, along the summit ridge near Mont Tendre, questions the relevance of the United Nations to the post-9/11 world.

-His companion tut-tuts Dr Pirri's concerns and urges getting off the mountain before the socks freeze up.
+His companion ignores his concerns and urges getting off the mountain before the socks freeze up.

 Over the ridge, and past the Chalet de Yens on the windswept slopes of Mont Tendre.